AmalKhalil/berlin-bears/BusinessAnalysis.md

 ## Market Analysis

-In order to assess **Market Opportunity**,primary and secondary research were conducted.
+In order to assess **Market Opportunity**, primary and secondary research were conducted.
 Initial investigations suggest high profitability could be achieved by
 1. Resegmenting the existing market
 2. Driving a successful model in another region.